A Medieval Woman in Her Own Words

 During a time of war, plague, and political upheaval, Christine's written counsel became increasingly valued by the royal family.
 Christine published her own books, employing scribes, illuminators, and book-binders.
 Her many works cover a range of styles: love poetry, allegory, biography, educational treatises, public correspondence, spiritual writings, and a heroic poem dedicated to Joan of Arc, who was Christine's contemporary.
 The City of Ladies and The Book of the Three Virtues stood in defense of women's worth five centuries before feminism became a recognized cause.
-The Book of Deeds of Arms and Chivalry, a manual on preparation for battle and on the laws and philosophy of war, is still referenced at military academies.
+The Book of Deeds of Arms and Chivalry, a manual on preparation for battle and on the laws and philosophy of war, was one of the first big sellers after the invention of the printing press and is still referenced at military academies today.

 SUZANNE SAVOY is an educator and a veteran of stage and screen.
 Go to IMDb at http://www.imdb.com/name/nm0767929/

 to learn more about her extensive onscreen and voice-over work.
-She recurred as Judge Gina Sorensen in the ABC series For Life, DNC Chairwoman Patricia Whittaker on House of Cards, Victoria Robertson in The Knick, and plays "Grandma" in the indie feature Keeping Company and Charlotte in the feature film The Upside.
+She plays Kristen McCusker in Steven Soderbergh's Full Circle on HBO MAX, DNC Chairwoman Patricia Whittaker on House of Cards, Victoria Robertson in The Knick, and Charlotte in the feature film The Upside.

-Past stage projects have included the creation, design, and direction of shows based on classical literature: The Epic of Gilgamesh, The Labors of Herakles, Areito (tales from the Taino tradition), and The Adventures of Lancelot.
+Past projects with her students have included the creation, design, and direction of shows based on classical literature: The Epic of Gilgamesh, The Labors of Herakles, Areito (tales from the Taino tradition), and The Adventures of Lancelot.
 Suzanne spent ten years designing for the acclaimed NYC touring company The Shakespeare Project and created and ran their education program.
-Her popular online program, Lunchtime Short Story Readings for Adults, has created a vibrant community of readers and listeners in conversation; more info at https://lewes.lib.de.us/
+Her popular online library program, Lunchtime Short Story Readings for Adults, has created a vibrant community of readers and listeners; more info at https://lewes.lib.de.us/

-Be sure to check out the study guide on this site for materials to share with your organization.
+Be sure to check out the study guide on this site for materials on Christine de Pizan to share with your organization.

 Je Christine: A Medieval Woman in Her Own Words is a ninety-minute live solo performance and discussion that can be booked by universities, museums, libraries and other organizations.